clarkwinkelmann/flarum-ext-godot-embed/README.md

 Then provide the public URL to that folder in the "Base path" setting in the admin panel.
 For example, you can extract to `<Flarum installation>/public/assets/godot` and set `/assets/godot` in the setting.
 Optionally add the size of the wasm file in bytes in the corresponding setting for the progress bar to render.

+Multiple Godot versions can be configured in the admin panel.
+The order of the versions is not important, and the unique key can be anything using characters `- +,.0-9A-Za-z_`.
+The version selected as "default" will be injected in the FoF Upload template as well as in bbcodes that don't provide a version.

 **This extension doesn't provide any built-in security!**
 For use in production, make sure the engine and game files are accessed through a CDN URL that doesn't allow access to Flarum cookies.